nielsenjared/nielsenjared.github.io/content/blog/algorithm-javascript-insertion-sort/index.md

 ### What Problem(s) Does Insertion Sort Solve?

 Insertion Sort is useful, and ideal, when the data to be sorted is small or nearly sorted.

+## What is the Big O of Insertion Sort?

+What is the Big O of Insertion Sort?
+Because we are working with nested iteration, it's O(n^2).

 ## Learn Insertion Sort Algorithm in JavaScript